 For participants on this program, we help you coordinate your flight times and greet you upon arrival in Maui.
 For your return flight from Honolulu, our leaders help you to check-in and remain at the airport until flights at designated times have departed.
 Depending on the number of students from the New York area we may offer a chaperoned flight home.

 Also known as “The Positive Place for Kids,” the Boys & Girls Club is dedicated to helping and inspiring Hawaii’s youth to become responsible citizens.
 They provide a safe environment for guidance-oriented programs in character development, education, technology, health and life skills, the arts, and sports, fitness and recreation.
 Each year, the Club provides service to over 10,000 children, many of whom come from disadvantaged backgrounds.
 Use your creativity to plan and implement day camp activities for these children, ranging from soccer and basketball to art, drama and reading.
 Serve as a role model for youth who come to the center for guidance and recreation.
-Working with both the Honolulu and Maui branches of the club shows the scope of its impact and promises to be a rewarding experience and a trip highlight.

 ECO Maui’s mission is to foster appreciation of Hawaii’s natural environment.
 Did you know that 90% of Hawaii’s plant and animal species aren’t found anywhere else on Earth?
 We learn from our expert guide about environmental stewardship – to lessen our impact on the delicate environment of Maui and other fragile ecosystems.
 Be part of local preservation projects allowing you to give back to your host island.
 Past groups have planted taro in the ‘Iao valley, restored ruins of coastal lands dating back a thousand years, built barriers and boardwalks to protect vulnerable land from human devastation, and cleared invasive plants at environmental restoration sites.